banjoh/local-image-registries/README.md

 - openssl

 ### Usage
-- Start the docker container using the commands below
+- Run all registries using the command below
 ```sh
 make run
 ```